-On April 8, 2020, the Securities and Exchange Commission (SEC) voted to adopt final rule amendments that modernize the offering related provisions of the Securities Act of 1933, as amended (the Securities Act), and the communications safe harbors available to business development companies (BDCs) and closed-end funds (CEFs), including interval funds but excluding open-end funds, exchange-traded funds and unit investment trusts.1 The SEC also adopted accompanying amendments to Form N-2.2 The SEC was required to undertake rulemaking with respect to BDCs by the Small Business Credit Availability Act,3 and to undertake rulemaking with respect to CEFs by the Economic Growth, Regulatory Relief and Consumer Protection Act.
+This First Analysis article discusses the final rule amendments adopted by the U.S. Securities and Exchange Commission (SEC) that modernize the offering related provisions of the Securities Act of 1933, as amended (the Securities Act), and the communications safe harbors available to business development companies (BDCs) and closed-end funds (CEFs), including interval funds but excluding open-end funds, exchange-traded funds and unit investment trusts.
+This article also discusses the accompanying amendments to Form N-2.
+The SEC was required to undertake rulemaking with respect to BDCs by the Small Business Credit Availability Act, and to undertake rulemaking with respect to CEFs by the Economic Growth, Regulatory Relief and Consumer Protection Act.
 The new rules will allow BDCs and CEFs to use the securities offering and communication rules that are already available to operating companies.

 The amendments are designed to streamline the registration, offering and investor communications processes for BDCs and CEFs and will provide important benefits to market participants and investors, including advancing capital formation and modernizing disclosures.
 Among the most important adopted changes for BDCs and CEFs are: the ability to qualify as well-known seasoned issuers (WKSIs) to the extent that the entities meet the reporting history and public float requirements; to benefit as WKSIs from the ability to engage in certain communications and rely on expedited shelf registration provisions; the ability for other BDCs and CEFs to use more streamlined shelf registration statement procedures; and the ability to rely on a number of important communications safe harbors.
-We believe these amendments will allow BDCs and CEFs to better respond to market opportunities.
+These amendments will likely allow BDCs and CEFs to better respond to market opportunities.